Mike Walsh has a degree in music education and has been teaching guitar for over 21 years.

 When did you start playing guitar and did any band influence your decision to start?

-I started playing when I was 14, in the middle of 8th grade.
-I had heard Metallica’s "And Justice For All" and was amazed at how cool the guitar could be.
-I was hooked and went to find an old Les Paul imitation I had and practiced everyday from then on.
+I started playing when I just turned 14, in the middle of 8th grade.
+I had heard Metallica’s "And Justice For All" over Winter break and was amazed at how cool the guitar could be.
+I was hooked and went to find an old Les Paul imitation, I had laying around as a gift from a relative, and practiced everyday from then on.

 How was your practice schedule back then, and now?